mckennapsean/dissertation/content/2-background.md

 various creative process models.

-By reflecting on our own design process in Chapter 4, we identified a need for a process framework that balances the flexibility and actionability of models from the design community with the explicit artifacts and decisions necessary for visualization design.
+By reflecting on our own design process in [@sec:formulation], we identified a need for a process framework that balances the flexibility and actionability of models from the design community with the explicit artifacts and decisions necessary for visualization design.
 We developed the design activity framework to overcome